SunahY1011/sunahy1011.github.io/_pages/about.md

 감사합니다.

-Hello, I'm Sunah Yang and work at the Seoul National University Hospital as a researcher.
+Hello, I'm Sunah Yang, and work at the Seoul National University Hospital as a researcher.

-I feel my abilities for research are insufficient and need more study.
+I have felt my abilities for research are insufficient and need more study.
-So I'll upload What I study during I'm working here.
+So I'll upload What I study while I work here.
 The subjects that I will write are below.

 If you find some mistakes or need more explains, please mail me.
-Also my Jekyll blog has many things to change, give me your advice:)
+Also, my Jekyll blog has many things to change, give me your advice:)
-Especially, I will write posts in English for study.
+Especially, I will write posts in English to study.
-My english skills are not so good, so pleeeease let me know my mistakes...
+My English skills are not so good, so pleeeease let me know my mistakes...

 Thank you!